odea-project/qAlgorithms/report/discussion_tests.md

 be a user friendly way to exclude previous measurements from indfluencining the baseline of new measurements.

-# planned Expansions to qAlgorithms
+# Planned Expansions to qAlgorithms
 Data visualisation is currently (19.08.2024) not implemented for qAlgorithms.
 Furthermore, it does not have an internal representation of measurement series.
 This results in the user having to invest additional time to create